 Is It Hard To Install?

-I use to work at an ATV dealership, and I have had my fair share of installing winches on many different ATV’s and Side by Sides.
+I use to work at an ATV dealership, and I have had my fair share of installing winches on many different ATVs and Side by Sides.
 I would say installing a winch on an ATV is not hard at all, in-fact I say removing the panels on the ATV is the hardest part.

 Every manufacturer and every model are a bit different for ease of install.
-The good news is that many of the modern ATV and Side by Sides have become stupid easy to install since some come pre-wired.
+The good news is that many of the modern ATVs and Side by Sides have become stupid easy to install since some come pre-wired.
 Since they’re pre-wired, all you got to do is place the winch in, set the contactor, and pop the button into place.

-To understand how easy it is to install a winch its best to know how it works…
+To understand how easy it is to install a winch it’s best to know how it works…

 How an ATV winch works: A winch is very simple, you press a button.
-This button supplies a very weak current from the battery to the main contactor-relay.
-This powers up an electromagnet and attracts a contactor to it so that they can touch.
+This button supplies a very weak current from the battery to the main contactor relay.
+This powers up an electromagnet and attracts a contactor to it so that it can touch.
 Once the contactor touches, this completes the high-current side of the contactor which sends a massive amount of current from the battery to the winch so that the winch can move.
 Which direction the winch moves depends on the button you press and which contacts are connected due to pressing the button.

-—>If any of that “how it works” was confusing don’t worry, the wiring is color coordinated.
+—>If any of that “how it works” was confusing don’t worry, the wiring is color-coordinated.
 So red goes to red, blue goes to blue, and green goes to green.